 Don’t Forget About Videos

 While video production can be expensive, at least compared to text-based content marketing, it doesn’t have to be.
 Animated explainer videos and whiteboard videos are relatively cheap and can be adapted to different marketing purposes.
+In addition, there are free stock video websites where you can source great footage.

 The challenge with visual content marketing is that it requires plenty of content which, for many businesses, can be harder to produce than plain text.
 Not many businesses have a content marketing team, much less one experienced in the visual arts.
 However, visual content creation services prove a good alternative.